-- The mother is Rh negative, and her child is born Rh positive, and she starts to build antibodies up against the next Rh positive baby.
+- If the mother is Rh-negative, and her child is born Rh-positive, she starts to build antibodies up against the next Rh-positive baby.

 - During the beginning of the pregnancy, the mother is tested to see if she has been sensitized.
-(Meaning the baby’s red blood cells have been affected my the mother’s developed antibodies).
+(Meaning the baby’s red blood cells have been affected by the mother’s developed antibodies).